2003 Detroit Lions season: Week 1: vs. Arizona Cardinals

 For their season and home opener, the Lions hosted the Arizona Cardinals.
-The Lions took the opening kickoff and stalled, punting.
+The Lions took the opening kickoff and were forced to punt.
 The Cardinals took their first drive 11 plays to reach the endzone on an Anquan Boldin pass from Jeff Blake.
 The Lions responded with a touchdown of their own from Joey Harrington to Charles Rogers to tie the game at 7 apiece.
 A short Cardinals punt left the Lions with great field position, which they capitalized on with a Harrington touchdown pass to Rogers to go up 14–7.
 The Cardinals responded with another long scoring drive when Freddie Jones brought in a 12-yard touchdown pass to put the score at 14–14 going into halftime.

 The Cardinals took the second half kickoff and scored with a Blake 71-yard pass to Boldin.
 The Lions punted on the responding drive.
 The Lions defense held the Cardinals to a three-and-out.
 On the punt return, Eddie Drummond returned the punt 57-yards for the touchdown to tie the game again at 21–21.
 The Cardinals failed to respond and punted.
 The Lions were held to a three-and-out and punted.
 On the catch, Boldin muffed the ball and it was recovered by Donté Curry.
 The Lions capitalized with a Cory Schlesinger 8-yard pass from Harrington to give the Lions their first lead of the day at 28–21.
 The Cardinals responded with a field goal drive to bring them within 4 at 28–24.
 The Lions punted on their next drive.
 On the first play of the next Cardinals drive, Blake was strip sacked which was recovered by James Hall.
 The Lions once again capitalized with a Bill Schroeder 5-yard score.
 The Cardinals failed to respond when Blake threw an errant pass that was intercepted by Dré Bly and returned 48 yards for the touchdown to bring the Lions lead to 42–24.
 The Cardinals had two drives to score but punted on each, sealing the Lions' first win of the season.